-Listed here are my top ten strategies for writing crime fiction and thrillers that may please the reader making publishers start groping for his or her chequebooks.
+Listed below are my top ten tricks for writing crime fiction and thrillers that can please the reader and make publishers start groping for chequebooks.

 1) Know the market.

 Read very widely.
-Numerous authors as possible, much less many books.
-In case you have read one book by Patricia Cornwell or Linwood Barclay, then proceed.
+Numerous authors as possible, less many books.
+Issues read one book by Patricia Cornwell or Linwood Barclay, then move on.
 You know their shtick.
 Determine what else is out there.
-Which means also reading the classics, knowing the history of the genre, and reading a good amount of fiction in translation too.
-What's more, it means reading the appropriate non-fiction.
-If you're writing political espionage thrillers, for instance, you need to know the political, military and security bacground Unless you, your readers will - and are caught out.
+Meaning also reading the classics, knowing the history of the genre, and reading a good amount of fiction in translation too.
+Additionally, it means reading the appropriate non-fiction.
+If you're writing political espionage thrillers, as an example, you need to know the political, military and security bacground Should you not, your readers will - and you will be caught out.

-2) Understand the location where the leading edge lies.
+2) Understand in which the leading edge lies.

-The most important names (eg: Coben, Rankin, Reichs) are not the most current.
-They built their reputations a long time ago.
+The biggest names (eg: Coben, Rankin, Reichs) usually are not the most current.
+They built their reputations in the past.
 Try to locate the sexiest (biggest selling, most praised, state-of-the-art, prize winning) debut novels.
-That is what editors are buying today.
+It is exactly what editors are buying today.
 That is the market you're competing in.

-You've got a serial killer have you?
+You've got a murderer have you?
 A terrorist bomb plot?
-Be tough on your own.
+Be tough yourself.
 These things are tired old cliches.
-They can work if you handle them in a new or dazzling way, though the old ways are not enough.
+They're able to work if you handle these questions new or dazzling way, however the old ways aren't enough.

 4) Get complex.
-Your plot almost definitely needs a brain-aching level of complexity, as well as a surprising number of well-planned, well-executed twists.
-Because modern crime authors are becoming really good at developing complex but plausible plots, and since modern thriller writers are becoming so adept at delivering a continuous chain of impossible-to-see-it-coming twists, you can't afford to be below devilishly clever yourself.
-With rare exceptions, simple will no longer sells.
+Your plot almost definitely needs a brain-aching level of complexity, and a surprising number of well-planned, well-executed twists.
+Because modern crime authors have grown to be really good at developing complex but plausible plots, and also, since modern thriller writers have grown to be so adept at delivering a limitless chain of impossible-to-see-it-coming twists, you cannot afford to be below devilishly clever yourself.
+With rare exceptions, simple no more sells.

 Your book have to be dark and tough.
 That's your entry ticket on the genre.
-What you do there can be very varied, but cute, cosy crime is certainly a limited market now.
-If you need to write cosy crime, then expect a tiny readership and meagre sales.
+What you do there can be very varied, but cute, cosy crime is a very limited market now.
+In order to write cosy crime, then expect a tiny readership and meagre sales.

-Crime novels now can also be thrillers.
-It's not OK for the detective to fix the mystery and explain everything to a hushed and respectful audience.
-However, (s)he's got to be fear of his/her life.
-It's to be white knuckle in addition to intellectually satisfying.
+Crime novels now are also thrillers.
+It's not OK for the detective to resolve the mystery and explain all of it to a hushed and respectful audience.
+On the other hand, (s)he's got to be fear of his/her life.
+It has to be white knuckle and also intellectually satisfying.

-Crime and thriller plots are typically forgettable, and often feel very samey anyway.
+Crime and thriller plots can be forgettable, and often feel very samey anyway.
 Characters, on the other hand, never leave us: Holmes, Marlowe, Elvis Cole, Hannibal Lecter.
-If you learn a strong character, and you must do everything else reasonably competently, you then quite likely have fiction that'll sell.
+If you find a strong character, and fit everything in else reasonably competently, then you definitely quite likely have fiction that'll sell.

 8) Write well!

-Bad writing will, without doubt kill your chances of success.
+Bad writing will likely kill your chances of success.
 And quite right too.
-You don't need to be flowery.
+You won't need to be flowery.
 You do have to be completely competent.

 9) Be economical.

 Thrillers should be taut.
-Check your book for needless chapters, your chapters for needless paragraphs, your paragraps for needless sentences, as well as your sentences for needless words.
-Then do it all over again.
+Check your book for needless chapters, your chapters for needless paragraphs, your paragraps for needless sentences, and your sentences for needless words.
+Then do everything over again.
 Twice.

 10) Be perfectionist.

-Good isn't good enough.
-Dazzling is the target.
+Excellent isn't good enough.
+Dazzling may be the target.
 Being tough yourself is the essential first ingredient.
-Getting someone else to be tough together with you is quite possibly the second.
+Getting another individual to be tough with you is quite possibly the second.

 I said ten tips, didn't I?
-What the heck, here's an eleventh:
+Who cares, here's an eleventh:

 Be persistent.
-You overcome doing.
+You improve by doing.
 You'll improve.
-Take into consideration building your skills, engaging with all the industry, or getting editorial advice.
-All of the things will increase your maturity as a writer.
-Now write that thriller, polish it - and then sell on it.
+Think of building your skills, engaging together with the industry, or getting editorial advice.
+All those things will increase your maturity as a writer.
+Now write that thriller, polish it - and sell it.
 Best of luck!